meg768/yow/README.md

 - **random(min, max)**     - Returns a random number from min to max (inclusive).
 - **random(array)**        - Returns a randomly chosen object in the specified array.
 - **random(object)**       - Returns a randomly chosen object property.

+### Logging

+- **prefixLogs(prefix)**   - Prefix all logs with the specified prefix.
+This may be a function or a string expression.
+                             Default is the current date/time.
+- **redirectLogs(file)**   - Redirects all logging to the specified file.
+If not specified, a log file with the current date/time will be created.